Project type:

 If you imagine a scale ranging from the public, often impersonal spaces of large hospitals, to a private, home-like setting, the aim is for the new Ersta hospital to be a balance between both worlds.
 It should be infused with personality and a sense of care-giving, paired with professionalism and trust.

 The new Ersta hospital is characterized by calm, quality, and genuine natural materials like wood and stone.
-The details are thoughtful and the colors are classic, light and earthy.
-The color and material concept was developed with inspiration from Ersta’s visual legacy in an exciting collaboration with Emma Olbers Design.
+The details are thoughtful and the colours are classic, light and earthy.
+The colour and material concept was developed with inspiration from Ersta’s visual legacy in an exciting collaboration with Emma Olbers Design.

 The bright, glassed-in lobby runs through the building like an axis.
 A spacious open staircase defines the backdrop, creating a welcoming focal point with a sense of space and clarity.
 Patients, visitors, and staff share the hospital lobby and the adjacent elevator hall, reinforcing an open and inclusive atmosphere.